rlorigro/jungle_gym_cpp/README.md

 - $N$ is the total number episodes.

 The decay terminates when $\epsilon \approx 0.01$ by computing $c = \log_{0.99}(0.01) = 458.211$, for example

-#### Performance

-The model occasionally learns first order behaviors that are conducive to survival, limited to very simple strategies like always moving up, or walking diagonally {up,right,up,right} to avoid dying for a short time.
-One session converged on an average number of steps in the hundreds, which is large for a 10x10 grid, and clearly requires some avoidance strategies.
-However, training is unstable and often converges early on an extremely low entropy policy.

 ### 2. Policy Gradient with entropy regularization